Stock market woes raise a nagging fear: Is a recession near?

 But the economy has been growing since mid-2009 and nothing — not even what’s become the second-longest U.S. expansion on record — lasts forever.
 As the expansion has aged, economists and business leaders are increasingly predicting that it will end within the next two years.

 The fact is that recessions are a regular part of the economic cycle.
 A downturn won’t necessarily happen in 2019.
 But the free-fall in stock prices could hasten the day.
-Tuesday’s slight gain — the Dow Jones Industrial Average rose 82 points, or 0.4 percent, after having lost over 1,000 over the previous two days — was barely a respite.
+After Wednesday’s sell-off, the Dow Jones industrial average was down another 300 points — or more than 1 percent — in Thursday afternoon trading.

 “While we aren’t explicitly forecasting a recession next year, we wouldn’t rule out a mild one,” said John Higgins, chief markets economist of Capital Economics.
 “At the least, we expect a significant economic slowdown.”